gelisam/klister/README.rst

 ===================

-The Klister Guide consists of the various commented examples linked from the above feature list, plus the extra information in the sub-sections below.
+The Klister Guide consists of the various commented examples linked from the above feature list, which are intended to be read in order, plus the extra information in the sub-sections below.

 The Klister Reference covers every identifier in the "prelude.kl" language, but doesn't currently say much about each.
 It consists of a `list of examples`_